Maria Nordman

 Maria Nordman is a German-American sculptor and conceptual artist.
 She is known for creating the contexts of FILM ROOMS starting in 1967: FILM ROOM EAT 1967-PRESENT and FILM ROOM EXHALE 1967- PRESENT.
-These two works are the fulcrum of other works that follow, of other works that follow, enabling new considerations of rooms as sculpture.
+These two works are the fulcrum of other works that follow, enabling new considerations of rooms as sculpture.
 Her works in film, still photography, and sculpture variously connect to writing, musical projects, architecture, public space, and performance.

 Life and work

 Maria Nordman studied at the University of California, Los Angeles (1961–67), where she received her MA.
 There she met Josef von Sternberg who at the time was teaching Film Directing at UCLA.
 She also studied Cinematography with Jean-Claude Lubtchansky who at the time worked with Jean-Luc Godard.
 The production of new ways of working with film, with the actors, the viewers and the proscenium itself is seen from Nordman's earliest works.

 They further connect with her architectural projects, the musical composition and performances directly on city streets and neighbourhoods with the chance encounters with passers-by.
 Parks built by Nordman could function as living places; on the other hand they may have to do only with the direct passage of the sun.
 Experienced in city streets and parks, her work process includes three realizations at the Venice Biennial and as well three works in Kassel, part of Documenta.